alevchuk/vim-clutch/README.md

 2. The peddal is programmable via a Windows GUI, which came on a CD.
 Once programmed you can plug it into any Mac or Linux and it will work.

 3. Unfortunately, only the Pedal Down event is programmable.
 But we need to be able to press &lt;Esc&gt; as the pedal is release.
 I emailed PC sensor, reaching out to collaborate but I just got the pedals from the post office today and really wanted it to work.
-So I stated hacking at it and came up with a solution.
+So I stated hacking at it and came up with a solution in a about 1 hour.

+  1. I programmed one pedal to send the letter "i" and the other to send the &lt;Esc&gt;
+  2. Took both pedals apart
+  3. Wich electrical tape, attached 2 toothpicks to the plastic blade that goes between the Infrared sensors when the pedal is in the down possition.
+  4. Placed both sensors boards into one pedal enclosure so that, as the pedal is pressed, first the toothpicks will cross the &lt;Esc&gt; sensor, and after that the plastic blade will enter the "i" sensor.
+As the pedal is release the toothpicks will cross the &lt;Esc&gt; sensor again.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"